jijinrs/Spelling-Corrector/README.md

 Spelling Corrector Project

 Overview
 This project aims to develop a spelling corrector using Python.
 It involves building a system that can automatically correct misspelled words in a given text.
-The workflow includes loading the dataset, pre-processing the data, generating candidate words, defining the language model and channel model, and implementing the auto-correction functionality.
+The workflow includes loading the dataset, pre-processing the data, generating candidate words, defining the language model and channel model, and implementing the auto-correction functionality

 Workflows
 Loading the Dataset: Read the dataset containing text data for building the spelling corrector.